Bucket List Experience: Motor Gliding

 Along The Danube

 The entire flight was scheduled to be an hour and we still had 30 minutes left.
-My Dad suggested flying into the direction of the Danube river and Melk Abbey.
+My Dad suggested flying in the direction of the Danube river and Melk Abbey – one of the most famous landmarks in Austria.

 When he said that, I kind of doubted we would actually make it there and return to the airfield within only 30 minutes.